Low Glycemic Foods List | 130 Foods in PDF

 6. Low-Glycemic Nuts and Seeds

-Nuts and Seeds are rich in fiber, vitamins, oxidants, minerals, and other nutrients.
-Furthermore, they also help to regulate and lower blood pressure, at the same time maintaining acceptable sugar levels.
+Nuts and seeds are rich in fiber, vitamins, antioxidants, minerals, and other nutrients.
+Furthermore, they also help regulate and lower blood pressure, while maintaining acceptable sugar levels.

 They also have a low glycemic index, but it is advisable to consume them in moderation.
 The best picks include: